-2018 AIP PERFORMANCE TARGETS AND RESULTS
+2019 AIP PERFORMANCE TARGETS AND RESULTS

-The Adjusted EPS, Adjusted Free Cash Flow, Adjusted Operating Margin and Adjusted Revenue targets were based on the Company's 2018 operating budget.
-These targets were set early in 2018.
+The Adjusted EPS, Adjusted Free Cash Flow, Adjusted Operating Margin and Organic Revenue targets were based on the Company's 2019 operating budget.
+These targets were set early in 2019.
 The Compensation and Personnel Committee reviewed the operating budget with management to ensure that the targets were appropriate and determined that the achievement of the combination of financial goals would be challenging and reflect strong performance considering the uncertainty in some of our key end markets.
-In addition to these metrics, ITT Corporate and each of the business Segments have working capital financial targets that if not achieved will result in up to a five point reduction of the AIP Performance Factor.
-In 2018, ITT Corporate and each business segment achieved working capital targets and no penalties were assessed.
-The table below sets forth the target and actual results for each 2018 AIP financial performance metric at the corporate level.
+In addition to these metrics, ITT Corporate and each of the Segments have working capital financial targets that if not achieved will result in up to a 5 point reduction of the final AIP financial score.
+In 2019, Industrial Process and Connect & Control Technologies each received a penalty of 2.5 percentage points for missing targets for working capital as a percentage of sales.
+The table below sets forth the target and actual results for each 2019 AIP financial performance metric at the corporate level.